xu13/CarND-Path-Planning-Project/README.md

 ---
 ## Model Documentation

+The source code is well documented and should be easy to read.
+Below I briefly explain some details of the implementation.

 ### Map Class
 The given csv file contains only 181 points, the highway map is defined by connecting the points with line segments.
 Thus the highway map is very coarse which will cause sudden orientation change at those points.
 Therefore, to get a better map with higher precision, I decided to use the `spline` library provided in the 'Tip' section to connect those points.
 Four splines are constructed in the [constructor of Map class](https://github.com/xu13/CarND-Path-Planning-Project/blob/d6458b1046bf0d47be8f0ad95234f1d682d44769/src/map.cpp#L3).
 To get the x/y coordinates from the Frenet coordinates, I can simply do